Scaling TripActions and a User-First Mentality

 No matter which department we grow, whether it’s Research and Development teams to Sales and Marketing, the end goal is always around creating value for the user.
 Creating a user-first platform means generating a company that understands the needs of every potential user and this comes from building a strong internal culture.

 “Having a culture problem is probably the most deadly thing for a startup,” Ariel said.
 “It’s really important for us to bring in the right people.
 We’re currently hiring around 100 employees a month, which brings its own challenges regarding culture.”

 The way we tackle the challenge of building a culture that scales is first and foremost through communicating our values to existing and potential employees and secondly, through interviewing for culture fit to the same regard as qualifying needs.

 “We make company values an ongoing conversation at TripActions,” explained Ariel.
 “Staying vocal with our employees keeps these values front of mind and positions them as a map of how to navigate work-life decisions.
 It’s crucial to remind every team of our user-first goals — it’s the reason why we’re here and reminds us of where we are going.”

 This is put into practice from the beginning of every employee journey, starting with Elevate, the TripActions new-hire training.
 Each employee spends two days getting to know the business, culture, and mission we are working towards.

-As we continue to scale TripActions, we’re excited to see our impact on the travel management space, particularly around traveler satisfaction.
+As we continue to scale TripActions, we’re excited to see our impact on the travel management space, particularly around traveller satisfaction.
 Any company whose employees travel for business know the influence it can have on their happiness.
-To keep business and staff soaring, it’s important for companies to build a program which measures this and helps them better understand the impact of travel on their employees.
+To keep business and staff soaring, it’s important for companies to build a programme which measures this and helps them better understand the impact of travel on their employees.
 This will help you evaluate where a travel management policy and platform might help you reach new heights.